menu

 If not, now is a perfect time to join up!
 Our powerful tools, breaking-news analysis, and exclusive Discord channel will make sure you stay up to date and ahead of the curve.

 It’s a weird time to be an MTG financier.
-Last week I wrote an article about how Avacyn Restored cards are good long-term targets, and within a couple days Craterhoof Behemoth and Disciple of Griselbrand shot up by about 50 and 20 percent, respectively.
+Last week I wrote an article about how Avacyn Restored cards are good long-term targets, and within a couple days Craterhoof Behemoth and Griselbrand shot up by about 50 and 20 percent, respectively.
 As someone not professionally involved in MTG finance, I wrote last week’s article because I wanted to call cards you should be looking to acquire gradually over the next six to twelve months.
 I don’t personally have a ton of time to trade, list items for sale online, or go to the post office, so I like to pick up the slow-but-steady growers that aren’t going to gain or lose me a ton of profit based on the amount of time I have to devote to MTG during a given week.

-That being the case, it was both gratifying and annoying to see Craterhoof and Disciple of Griselbrand spike further.
+That being the case, it was both gratifying and annoying to see Craterhoof and Griselbrand spike further.
 They had both, of course, been on an upward trajectory leading up to my article, but I thought they had plateaued as of last week’s submission.
 I was wrong, and acquired exactly zero of either card before the increase.
 There’s still time to acquire cards like Restoration Angel and Cavern of Souls, among others, but I am starting to wonder if my six-to-twelve-month estimate is high.
 All the good Modern picks in the last few months have just been spiking irrespective of the PTQ format being Standard.
 Meanwhile, Standard is boring and hasn’t offered up nearly as much opportunity to make money.
 What is going on?

 The Times, They Are a-Changin’